Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

-Don’t be put off by the term toys, either.
-Sensory and fidget toys aren’t just toys — they’re tools that help autistic and neurodivergent folks feel calm, focused, and relaxed.
+You don't have to feel put off by the term toys, either.
+Sensory and fidget toys aren’t just toys; they’re tools that help autistic and neurodivergent folks feel calm, focused, and relaxed.
 All of them can be used by adults, and many of them are.
-Not only does this mean there are plenty of options out there, but it also means there’s ample opportunity to light up your inner child.
+This means that plenty of options are out there, and there’s ample opportunity to light up your inner child.

 In honor of Autism Awareness Month, we’re here to share everything you need to know about sensory toys, from why they matter to how certain toys are suited for the different levels of autism.
 We’ll even help you find the best picks to suit your needs.